 You may also be asked to spend some time outdoors in sunlight for your body to make sufficient vitamin D within your skin.

 If you have other underlying conditions that affect vitamin D metabolism, they need to be treated.
 Liver cirrhosis and kidney failure must be treated to reduce osteomalacia.

-If left untreated, osteomalacia will lead to many broken bones and severe injury.
 With an increase in vitamin D, calcium, and phosphorus, improvements can be seen in a few weeks.
 Complete healing of the bones takes about six months.

 Symptoms can return if sufficient vitamin D isn’t available.
 They’ll also return if you stop taking supplements or if you have underlying health conditions like kidney failure that aren’t addressed.
 Talk to your doctor to create a treatment plan.